mongodb/specifications/source/message/OP_MSG.rst

 Changelog
 =========

+- 2021-04-06 Updated to use hello and not writable primary
 - 2017-11-12 Specify read preferences for OP_MSG with direct connection
 - 2017-08-17 Added the ``User originating command`` section
 - 2017-07-18 Published 1.0.0